 Josefien Tondeleir is a Belgian portrait and documentary photographer born in 1987, based in Ghent.
-She studied Sociology at Ghent University but pursued photography as a self-taught artist, focusing on themes of authenticity and personal experience .
+She studied Sociology at Ghent University but pursued photography as a self-taught artist, focusing on themes such as motherhood, self-growth and nature.

 Her notable works include NEST, a raw exploration of motherhood created using trail cameras installed throughout her home during pregnancy and early parenthood.
 This project, published in 2021, captures the emotional and physical complexities of becoming a mother .